 Q12) What are the differences between JMS and Rendezvous (RV)?

 JMS, in terms of architecture, follows the architecture of client-server, whereas, RV adopts the BUS architecture.

 In terms of protocol, JMS uses TCP, while RV uses UDP.

 JMS uses topics and queues, but RV follows messaging based on subject.

-RV, when compared with JMS, is less reliable and secure during message transportation because JMS stores messages on the disk.
+RV, when compared with JMS, is less reliable and secure during message transportation because of JMS stores messages on the disk.

 RV sends data asynchronously, as opposed to JMS, which sends data synchronously.

-JMS is primarily deployed in financial and banking sectors, and RV is mainly used in the Telecom industry.
+JMS is primarily deployed in the financial and banking sectors, and RV is mainly used in the Telecom industry.